openmobilityfoundation/mobility-data-specification/data-types.md

 ### GPS Data

+Includes GPS device data and data from other relevant sensors.

 | Field      | Type           | Required/Optional     | Field Description                                            |
 | ---------- | -------------- | --------------------- | ------------------------------------------------------------ |
 | `lat`      | Double         | Required              | Latitude of the location                                     |